degenNovice/corpus-tfidf-analyzer/README.md

 │    W    │ weakly, web, widely                                           │
 ╰─────────┴───────────────────────────────────────────────────────────────╯

-Jerarquía de 6 palabras más usadas:
+Hierarchy of the 6 most used words:
 ╭─────┬────────────┬─────────╮
-│  #  │  Palabra   │  Veces  │
+│  #  │    Word    │  Times  │
 ├─────┼────────────┼─────────┤
 │  1  │   python   │    7    │
 │  2  │ javascript │    7    │